-CLP Regulation 1272/2008 Hazard class Hazard category Hazard code Toxic to aquatic life Aquatic Acute 1 Aquatic Chronic 1 Aquatic Chronic 2 H400 H410 H411 Hazardous to the ozone layer Ozone H420 Carcinogenicity Carc 1A or 1B Carc 2 H350 H351 Germ cell mutagenicity Muta.
-1A or 1B Muta.
-2 H340 H341 Reproductive toxicity Repr.
-1A or 1B Repr.
-2 Lact.
-H360 H361 H362
+CLP Regulation 1272/2008

+Hazard class Hazard category Hazard code

+Toxic to aquatic life Aquatic Acute 1 H400

+Aquatic Chronic 1 H410

+Aquatic Chronic 2 H411

+Hazardous to the ozone layer Ozone H420

+Carcinogenicity Carc 1A or 1B H350

+Carc 2 H351

+Germ cell mutagenicity Muta.
+1A or 1B H340

+Muta.
+2 H341

+Reproductive toxicity Repr.
+1A or 1B H360

+Repr.
+2 H361

+Lact.
+H362

-Acute toxicity Acute Tox 1 or 2 Acute Tox 3 H300, H310, H330 H301, 311, 331 Specific target organ toxicity with single or repeated exposure STOT SE 1 STOT RE 1 H370 H372 Sensitising on inhalation or skin contact Resp.
+Acute toxicity Acute Tox 1 or 2 H300, H310, H330

+Acute Tox 3 H301, 311, 331

+Specific target organ toxicity with single or STOT SE 1 H370

+repeated exposure STOT RE 1 H372

+Sensitising on inhalation or skin contact Resp.
 Sens.
-1, 1A or 1B Skin Sens.
-1, 1A or 1B H334 H317
+1, 1A or 1B H334

+Skin Sens.
+1, 1A or 1B H317

-\ Including all combinations of stated exposure route and stated specific effect.
+Including all combinations of stated exposure route and stated specific effect.
 For example, H350 also covers the classification H350i.

-\\ Non-disperse dyes are exempt from the ban on H334 and H317, provided that non-dusty formulations or automatic dosing is used.
+Non-disperse dyes are exempt from the ban on H334 and H317, provided that non-dusty formulations or automatic dosing is used.
 If manual filling of automatic dosing systems is used, the manual handling must be carried out using the correct personal protective equipment in accordance with the safety data sheet (SDS) and/or using technical measures such as local extraction/ ventilation.

-Declaration from the chemical manufacturer that the requirement is fulfilled.
-Exception for non-disperse dyes: Declaration that these are used as non-dusty formulations or that automatic dosing is used.

-- Routine for the use of personal protective equipment when manually handling dusty colours or explaining technical measures. - When using the exemption for biocidal products, a list of the biocidal products with associated active substances used must be submitted, including the corresponding H-phrases for the chemical biocidal products.
+- Declaration from the chemical manufacturer that the requirement is fulfilled. - Exception for non-disperse dyes: Declaration that these are used as non-dusty formulations or that automatic dosing is used. - Routine for the use of personal protective equipment when manually handling dusty colours or explaining technical measures. - When using the exemption for biocidal products, a list of the biocidal products with associated active substances used must be submitted, including the corresponding H-phrases for the chemical biocidal products. - A certificate from Blue Angel can also be used as documentation for above.